 5. Rocky Balboa (Rocky Movies)

-The Italian Stallion is definitely one of the best movie characters with black hair.
+The Italian Stallion is one of the best movie characters with black hair.
 The former Two-Time Heavyweight boxing Champion is rightfully famous for his unbreakable spirit and body.
 Rocky has fought battles in the ring and has knocked out some of the most dangerous boxers, like Apollo Creed, Clubber Lang, and Ivan Drago.
 Throughout his amazing career as a professional boxer and boxing trainer, Rocky overcame extreme odds to become the symbol of the city of Philadelphia and an American hero.

 6. Zatanna (DC Comics)

-Zatanna Zatara can do basically anything!
+Zatanna Zatara can do anything!
 From hooking up on a passing comet in another dimension to rolling around in endless fields of fluffy pancakes, Zatanna can do it.
 And, as you can probably tell, she’s gorgeous with that medium-length black hair and bright cyan-colored eyes.
 Add to that she is a member of the Justice League and her long history of dating normal, non-superpowered men, and you get the perfect Homo Magi woman.

 7. Mistress Death (Marvel Comics)